freifunk-berlin/bbb-configs/DEVELOPER.md

 This directory holds base configuration options that will be inserted into every router configuration.
 Each device will get this options, like timezones, DNS-servers, the packagefeed-URL and so on.

-There are also files for the standard ssh keys and definitions for the wifi profiles.
+There are also files for the standard ssh keys and definitions for the Wi-Fi profiles.

 ### model_files